magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ```

 Now the `:calculate` remote-callback function accepts strings as
 arguments and we should refactor it as well.
-Open the `remote.clj`
+Open the `remotes.clj`
 file under the `src/clj/modern_cljs` directory and modify the
 `calculate` function as follows: